rjkviegas/ryans-receipts/README.md

 ## Specification

 Build a program that:
-1. generates a receipt for an order
+- generates a receipt for an order
-2. recieves price information taken from a `json` file
+- recieves price information from a `json` file
-3. calculates and outputs correct amount of tax, line totals and total amount
+- calculates and outputs correct amount of tax, line totals and total amount
-4. produces a receipt similiar to the [Sample Receipt](images/receipt.jpg)
+- produces a receipt similiar to the [Sample Receipt](images/receipt.jpg)

+## Extenion Options

+- functionality to record payment amount and calculate correct change.
+- functionality to handle discounts such as a 5% discount on orders over $50, and a 10% muffin discount.

 ## Set Up